Financial Independence for Women: Build Freedom and Security

 Lasting progress comes from systems, not willpower.
 Practical, psychology-based techniques include:

-• Weekly reviews → quicker adjustments and fewer surprises.
+• Weekly reviews to make quicker adjustments and avoid surprises.

 The Psychological Impact of Budgeting